PERSONAL DEPOSIT ACCOUNT AGREEMENT

 We are not liable to you for returning checks and other items unpaid and refusing to permit withdrawals from your account as a result of any hold or turnover of funds in response to legal process.
 You agree you will pay all fees for any returned checks as a result of any such freeze or payment in response to legal process.

 If the legal process applies to a time deposit account, we may charge the applicable early withdrawal penalty for funds taken from the time deposit.

 If your account is a multiple party (or joint, as applicable) account, we may pay or hold all funds on deposit in the account, even if the process does not name all of the account holders.
 We are not responsible to identify or assert your rights or exemptions, if any, in connection with any legal process.
 If the legal process requests information about one or more, but not all, account owners or signers, we may release information about all owners or signers on the account, even though some of the other owners or signers are not covered by the legal process.
 We have no liability to you if we accept and comply with legal process as provided herein or by law.

 Will we accept and open accounts that require multiple signatures?

 We do not offer accounts on which two or more signatures are required to act on the account.
 We may act on the oral or written instructions of any one signer on the account.
-If you indicate on your checks, signature card disclosure or other documents that more than one signature is required for withdrawal, this indication is for your own internal procedure and is not binding on us.
-We may pay out funds from your account if the check, item, or other withdrawal or transfer instruction is signed or approved by any one of the persons authorized to sign on the account.
-We are not liable to you if we do this.
+If you indicate on your checks, signature card disclosure or other documents that more than one signature is required to complete a transaction, you agree that any such provision is solely for your personal or internal control purposes and is not binding on us even if we have notice of your arrangement.
+You cannot assert a claim against us for permitting a transaction so long as any of the owners or authorized persons sign or initiate the transaction, even if a person exercises more authority than you have given.

 Can you use a power of attorney to appoint an attorney-in-fact or agent?